USDA vs. FHA: Which Loan Is Better? | 2025

 • Conventional PMI rates can drop steeply when you have a higher credit score

-The other big difference when it comes to mortgage insurance is that conventional PMI can be canceled once a homeowner has at least 20% equity.
+Another difference between FHA vs USDA vs conventional is that when it comes to mortgage insurance, a conventional PMI can be canceled once a homeowner has at least 20% equity.

 By contrast, USDA mortgage insurance lasts the life of the loan.
 So does FHA mortgage insurance, unless you put at least 10% down.
 In that case, MIP lasts 11 years.
 While this might seem like a deal-breaker, even homeowners with “permanent” mortgage insurance aren’t stuck with it forever.